Keith's OT power-play goal lifts Blackhawks past Red Wings

 Athanasiou cut it it to 2-1 at 1:37 after Chicago's Trevor van Riemsdyk turned over the puck behind the net to Thomas Vanek.
 Vanek fed it to Athanasiou at the left side of the slot and he ripped a rising shot over Crawford's glove.

 Tatar capitalized after another scramble near the Chicago net and tied it at 2 at 9:09 - just 21 seconds after he left the penalty box.
-Dylan Larkin intercepted the puck behind the net and passed in front to Tatar, who fired over Crawford's shoulder.

-Kero put Chicago back ahead 3-2 with 1:42 left in the second.
-He swatted in a loose puck from just outside the crease after Hartman's shot from the left point hit him and fell to the ice.
+Kero put Chicago back ahead 3-2 with 1:42 left in the second, swatting in a loose puck from just outside the crease.

 But Glendening knocked in the puck from a scrum on the right side of the net with 19 seconds remaining in the period to knot it again.